zchrissirhcz/awesome-ncnn/README.md

 ### ncnn-swift: An example on using ncnn with Swift

 A project of using ncnn in Swift for modern iOS development.
+Right now there are  examples for
+- image classification
+- object detection(yolov5)

-Right now it has an image classification exampe and the author may add an object detection one in the future.
+And the author may add an object detection one in the future.
 It will help Swift iOS developers utilize ncnn~

 https://github.com/zhuzilin/ncnn-swift